"Unable to get local issuer certificate" running Yarn Application through WSS

 Resolution

-Add an SSL inspection bypass for the domain we are going to.
+Add an SSL inspection bypass for the destination domain.

 Additional Information